wikimedia/ws-export/README.md

    the [Toolforge Bundle](https://github.com/wikimedia/ToolforgeBundle),
    and connects to [multiple databases](https://github.com/wikimedia/ToolforgeBundle#replicas-connection-manager).

-   Set replicas credentials in your `.env.local` file according to the Bundle's documentation.
+   Set the replicas' credentials in your `.env.local` file according to the Bundle's documentation.

 9. Establish an SSH tunnel to the replicas: